Agriculture in Upper Canada: Subsistence first

 The importance of high-lighting the Subsistence-surplus strategy lies in the non-market mentality of the farmer who resists market cues and cannot be considered a profit maximizing individualist.
 By prioritizing subsistence first, the farmer may give up opportunities for profit because they are embedded in community networks based on mutual exchange and cooperation.
 Rather than risk all for higher profits in a highly variable and unpredictable market, farmers will prioritize the needs of the larger local community that provides them support in times of need.
 A highly visible example of these strategies is the community of Hope (now Sharon) where a small religious group of former Quakers started Canada's first credit union and ran Canada's first agricultural co-operative, the Farmers' Storehouse company.
 They also had Canada's first homeless shelter.
-All of these community building efforts were supported by the groups elders, who rejected profit making and invested in their community instead.
+All of these community building efforts were supported by the group's elders, who rejected profit making and invested in their community instead.
 These institutions were designed to preserve the younger members from undue pressure from the merchants and market.